rmzvalisa/AttendanceNI/README.md

 # AttendanceNI
-This is the repository for the paper
+This is the repository for the paper about NI of the frequency of religious attendance indicator